Hiking to a Puerto Vallarta Waterfall in Quimixto

 Quimixto waterfall

 Finding a Puerto Vallarta waterfall isn’t that hard, but getting there can be an adventure.
 And that’s where the fun is.
-In the jungle, waterfalls are pretty common, but they’re not always easy to get to.
+Waterfalls are common in the jungle, but they’re not always easy to get to.
 The Quimixto waterfall, however, is one of the most popular and easiest to see.

 I use the term “easiest” relatively.
-If you’re staying in Puerto Vallarta, you must take a bus, a boat and maybe a mule or a hike to get there, but it could be worse.
-The hike only takes about 30 minutes, and that’s not so bad, all things considered (I once hiked hours looking for a waterfall in Costa Rica!)
+If you’re staying in Puerto Vallarta, you must take a bus and a boat.
+You might also need a mule or a hike to get there.
+However, it could be worse.
+The hike only takes about 30 minutes, and that’s not so bad.

-I met my tour group and the bus on a street corner in the old town of Puerto Vallarta at 10 am.
+I met my tour group at 10 a.m.
+We gathered by the bus on a street corner in the old town of Puerto Vallarta.
 We piled on the crowded city bus and headed south along the main road.
-On the road, there is the ocean on the right and the jungle on the left.
+On the road, the ocean is on the right and the jungle is on the left.
 Hotels, their windows filled with colorful flowers streaming over the balcony sides, obscured the ocean view every few miles.

-We rode about 25 minutes to the last stop on the route in the town of Boca de Tomatlán.
-This small, vibrant fisherman town is surrounded by ocean and mountains and takes up only a few blocks.
+We rode about 25 minutes to the last stop on the route, Boca de Tomatlán.
+This small, vibrant fisherman town is surrounded by ocean and mountains and occupies only a few blocks.

 Pink, yellow, orange and blue plaster storefronts with thatch roofs and open-air restaurants peppered the sidewalks.
-Vendors sold coconuts and fresh fruits from carts as we made our way to the docks.
+As we made our way to the docks, vendors sold coconuts and fresh fruits from carts.

 We walked down a long dock where many boats fill the water.
-I was surprised to see that our boat is similar in construction to a rowboat, but it holds 12 and has an outboard motor.
-Our group filled all the seats with the captain and tour guide, David.
+I was surprised that our boat is similar in construction to a rowboat.
+However, it holds 12 and has an outboard motor.
+Our group filled all the seats with the captain and tour guide.
 There are no life jackets or safety guidelines discussed.

 I sat on my plank seat as the boat sped past beautiful sandstone rock formations along the coast.
 Big mansions sporadically peeked out of the jungle, hiding rich people from curious eyes.
-We sped along the coast for about 20 minutes, the wind whipping my hair and the sun turning me a golden brown.
-I could feel the sun absorb into my tightening skin as the saltwater misted my bare arms.
+We sped along the coast for about 20 minutes.
+The wind whipped my hair.
+The sun turned me a golden brown.
+I felt the sun absorb my tightening skin as the saltwater misted my bare arms.

 As we pull up the dock, the captain says something in Spanish.
-“Do not crush your hands at the dock,” David translates for me, pointing to my hand resting on the side of the boat.
+“Do not crush your hands at the dock,” the guide explains.
+He points to my hand resting on the side of the boat.
 I’m glad some safety requirements are followed after all.

 Quimixto is said to be one of the most beautiful and relaxing towns in the bay.
 Its remote colorful beaches, white sand, and seaside hammocks beckon to visitors.
 But it’s the waterfall that draws us in.

-As we walked through the cobblestone streets and colorful houses full of vegetation, we made frequent stops to chat with the vendors at their makeshift tables.
-David knows everybody.
+We made frequent stops as we walked through the cobblestone streets and passed colorful houses full of vegetation.
+We chatted with the tequila vendors at their makeshift tables.
 I bought a plastic bag of fresh-cut pineapple and a whole coconut for the water.

-At the waterfall, we crossed another small river and climbed up a concrete embankment.
+We crossed another small river at the waterfall and climbed up a concrete embankment.
 At the top was a concrete bar with a sheet metal roof, a big covered seating area and the waterfall.

-It was a good waterfall, big and powerful and falling about 100 feet into a pool below.
+The waterfall is big and powerful, falling about 100 feet into a pool below.
 I ordered a pina colada and jumped into the pool.
 I tried to swim to the fall, but the current was strong and kept pushing me back.
-After trying futilely for a few minutes, I gave up and found a spot on a rock.
+After trying futilely for a few minutes, I finally found a spot on a rock.

-Along the coast, there are several small towns that can only be accessed by boat or hiking and we headed to Los Animas beach.
-We pulled right up to the beach and hopped out in the water up to our waist and trudged to shore like Gilligan.
-There was a restaurant on the beach with tables on the sand and we all ordered food and drinks.
+We pulled up near the beach and hopped in waist-deep water.
+We trudged to shore like Gilligan.
+There was a restaurant on the beach with tables on the sand.

 Macaws